mixpanel/docs/pages/docs/tracking/reference/javascript.md

 );
 ```

-All events sent from the JavaScript library will send over HTTPS.
+All events sent from the JavaScript library will be sent over HTTPS.

 ### Tracking Website Links

-When tracking link clicks with <a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.track">mixpanel.track</a>, the page can change before the event is successfully sent, leading to inaccurate results.
+When tracking link clicks with [`mixpanel.track()`](https://github.com/mixpanel/mixpanel-js/blob/master/doc/readme.io/javascript-full-api-reference.md#mixpaneltrack), the page can change before the event is successfully sent, leading to inaccurate results.

-To make this easier, use <a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.track_links">mixpanel.track_links</a>.
+To make this easier, use [`mixpanel.track_links()`](https://github.com/mixpanel/mixpanel-js/blob/master/doc/readme.io/javascript-full-api-reference.md#mixpaneltrack_links).
 This function will allow you to bind an event to a link click with much greater accuracy.

 Here's how it works:
 ```javascript JavaScript